dsalo/LocalPrivacy/resources.md

 ### Using password managers

 A password manager is what it sounds like: it creates and remembers hard-to-crack passwords so you don't have to!
-For many people, choosing bad passwords is their easiest-to-exploit security vulnerability.
-Most password managers can sync passwords among your devices.
+For many people, choosing bad passwords and reusing passwords are their easiest-to-exploit security vulnerabilities.
+Password managers can sync passwords among your devices, making long passwords much easier to use.

 *   [Bitwarden](https://bitwarden.com/) (freemium, free version is capable, pro version quite inexpensive)
 *   [KeePassXC](https://keepassxc.org/) (free/open source)